sarahob96/spaceman/README.md

 * Minor errors found through the PEP8 validator were fixed.

-* An initial error found in the code, was that chances remaining decreased when letters already guessed wrong were entered again, aswell as invalid inputs.
+* An initial error found in the code was that chances remaining decreased when letters already guessed wrong were entered again, aswell as invalid inputs.
 I fixed this by nesting an if statement within an if/elif/else statement so that they chances remaining were only deducted from if the letter guessed was in the alphabet but not in the correct word.

 ## Deployment